Reasons Why You Don’t Have to Run Today

 12. Coming down with something

 In the video, one of the girls mentions that she often suspects to have appendicitis.
 Although she is not entirely sure where her appendix sits, she’d rather err on the safe side, so she skips the run.
-You also feeling a bit “out of it”?
+You also feel a bit “out of it”?
 Run your hand across your forehead.
 If it feels a bit warm, there is a possibility that you are coming down with something.
 It might be appendicitis.
 It might be something else.
 Who knows.
-Unless you are a medical doctor, don’t run before you are feeling a 100% or had it checked out.
+Unless you are a medical doctor, don’t run before you are feeling 100% or had it checked out.

 13. Type A personality

-If you aren’t convinced by any of the good advice above, the internet bears a load of articles with “less-is-more” training advice.
+If you aren’t convinced by any of the excellent advice above, the internet bears a load of articles with “less-is-more” training advice.
 Studies have shown that you can run your best marathon with only three days of running a week.